|

 it is clear that he could work on the design by himself and achieve

+excellent results.
 The situation was slightly different with Henry E.

 His name on patents appears always in tandem with someone else.
 Obviously this doesn’t take away importance of